 The businesses announced the win on Feb.
 23. Space Micro partnered with BridgeComm Inc., a global leader in optical wireless communications solutions and services.

 “We are thrilled that SDA has selected Space Micro, along with our outstanding partners at BridgeComm,” said David Strobel, executive chair of Space Micro.
+“We are looking forward to further testing our technology to enhance the overall architecture in LEO.”

 Laser communications are resistant to electromagnetic and radio frequency interference, making this type of optical communication ideal for Optical Inter-Satellite Links, as well as for high data rate backhaul links from spacecraft to ground stations and spacecraft to drone links.